andreasjr/inkling/readme.txt

 == Description ==

-A theme for WordPress that is inspired by the UI and aesthetic of Notion.
+Inkling is a theme for WordPress that is inspired by the UI and aesthetic of Notion.
+Featuring light and dark mode styles, templates for sans-serif, serif, and mono fonts, and a range of familiar colors, this is a template designed to be simple and elegant.
+Since this theme is powered by the Site Editor and Gutenberg, it is completely customizable and enables you, the user, to make it what you want.

 == Changelog ==

+= 1.0.1 =
+* Added separate minified CSS file
+* Updated screenshot
+* Updated theme description

-= 0.8.0 =
+= 1.0.0 =
 * Initial release
+* Features sans-serif, serif, and mono page templates
+* Has light and dark site styles
+* Supports featured images, the site editor, and Gutenberg

 == Copyright ==